 C Ski school Schwarzenberg with Lothar Fetz © Nina Bröll

 With a superb tan and a broad smile, he pretends to make a grab for the ski lift’s platter handle as if he were about to parallel-swing his way down the slope.
 But he’s wearing normal shoes and is standing in the middle of a green meadow, the autumn sun is shining and the mountains in the background are looking as if they’ve just been given a light dusting of icing sugar.
-The 83-year-old expertly poses for the photographer while pointing out the benefits of the beginners’ slope with sweeping gestures.
+The over-80-year-old expertly poses for the photographer while pointing out the benefits of the beginners’ slope with sweeping gestures.
 “Slight incline, no bumps and you can see everything!”
 The Weißtanne-Lift is located on the Bödele directly below the Schwarzenberg ski school – the first ski school to open in Vorarlberg.
 And it was Lothar Fetz who opened it – that was in 1979.
 But that’s not the only reason why he’s regarded as a skiing pioneer.

 Fetz also developed the Magic Wand that – without any hocus-pocus – turns all novices into passably proficient skiers.
 With a guarantee of that happening after just four separate lessons.
 “We’re now in our third-generation of parents who turn up with their kids to ski in Schwarzenberg,” he says.
 He no longer teaches himself – but does still frequently like to strap his boards to his feet.
 “I prefer medium steep, well-groomed slopes, which is why I spend a lot of time on the Bödele,” says Fetz.
 He adds that the occasional ‘proper descent’ down Lank or Schwarzenberg is also great fun.